kaydoh/data-journalism/openrefine/readme.md

 * Fill down the new column.
 * Filter for rows you want to delete so you have just the rows with the names of counties and the county totals for a company left.

-To remove a row, use the "All" column on the left, **All->Edit rows->Remove all matching rows**.
-If you go too far, you can always use the Undo/Redo tab to get back.

 * You'll probably want a regular expression to find the footnotes.
 In order to use the character "(", you have to escape it with a backslash:

 			\(\d+\)